 |[Value]||Assigning a required value to the variable.|

-Following table shows the list of available data types in visual basic programming language with memory size and range of values.
+The following table shows the available data types in a visual basic programming language with memory size and range of values.

 |Byte||1 byte||0 to 255|